Nora-ai/Bed-Bug-Finder/README.md

 ## Change Log
 -  MVP completed in its entirety.
 -  Post MVP Bug animations completed.
--  Post presentation, I will add media queries for responsive design.
+-  Post presentation, I will add media queries for responsive design
--  My original idea was to do a match-matching site for bed bugs (to be funny..)
+-  My original idea was to do a match-matching website for bed bugs (to be funny..).
 I had this listed in my Post MVP.
 I now don't think that bed bugs should populate, so I will *scratch* that idea.
 -  I would like to explore getting further access to the API.